 The civilization in the West from ancient times through the Enlightenment is surveyed.
-Topics include the Mediterranean world, including Greece and Rome, the Middle Ages, and the beginnings of modern history.
-Particular emphasis is on the Renaissance, Reformation; the rise of the national state; the development of parliamentary; government, and the influences of European colonization: is(3 Lec.)
+Topics Include the Mediterranean world, Including Greece and Rome, the Middle Ages, and the beginnings of modern history.
+Particular emphasis is on the Renalssance, Reformation, the rise of the national state, the development of parliamentary government, and the influences of European colonization.
+(3 Lec.)
+(Coordinating Board Academic Approval Number 4508015442)